 Ironically, given their close relationship (both geographically and politically) to both Russia and China, North Korea was pretty much the only Socialist Bloc country that were not required to take sides in the Sino-Soviet Split.
 Even today, China and Russia remain the DPRK’s closest allies.
 In this sense the DPRK were very clever in how they balanced their foreign relations with both countries.

-Foreign relations of North Korea – Was the DPRK a mamber of Comecon?
+North Korea Foreign Relations – Was the DPRK a member of Comecon?

 Despite sounding like a marvel convention Comecon, which stood for the Council for Mutual Economic Assistance (Russian: Сове́т Экономи́ческой Взаимопо́мощи).
 Officially it was an organisation of socialist states that worked together part of a common market.

 It was though not just European states who joined, with Cuba, Mongolia and Vietnam being full members, while countries as diverse as Mexico and Finland had observer status.
-North Korea was only ever an observer in Comecon, which led to an extent it being in competition with its socialist allies, wven resulting in spying!
+North Korea was only ever an observer in Comecon, which led North Korea in some respects to actually be in competition with its socialist cousins.
+This was to such a degree it even led to accusations of Korean spies in the Soviet Union.

 Following the fall of the USSR and the end of global communism and Comecon, North Korea needed to change tack.
 They thus started to reach out more and more to the capitalist world.